 "Do not curse the king, even in your thought; do not curse the rich, even in your bedroom."
 We must ask ourselves why it is that if a king is doing badly in reigning his kingdom, if he is acting as a tyrant, and if the rich are wickedly withholding the pay of the poor and oppressing them, then why would it be a sin if the people who are affected by these sinful actions do curse the king or curse the rich in their thoughts, or in the privacy of their own bedroom?
 Who would know?
 And who would care?
-The answer is, that God would know, and God cares.
-And God is very concerned with the thoughts of our hearts.
-God is the evaluator and the rewarder of what we think in our hearts and minds.
+The answer is, that God would know, and God does care.
+And God is very concerned with the thoughts of your heart.
+God is the evaluator and the rewarder of everything that you think in your heart and your mind.

 Looking at a few verses will serve to prove the point.
 Proverbs 11: 26 - "The people will curse him who withholds grain, but blessing will be on the head of him who sells it."
 The people, in other words, may only see the man's selfish actions and curse him, but God knows how to reward the righteous person who does good.
-Also, Proverbs 23: 6 - "Do not eat the bread of a miser, nor desire his delicacies; for as he thinks in his heart, so is he."
+Look also with me at Proverbs 23: 6 - "Do not eat the bread of a miser, nor desire his delicacies; for as he thinks in his heart, so is he."
 "Eat and drink!" he says to you, but his heart is not with you."
 "The morsel you have eaten you will vomit up."
 This has to do with a man who is miserly; he has what the marginal rendering terms, "an evil eye".

 What is a miser?
 A miser is an extremely covetous person.
-He will not spend his money on much of anything, in order to become rich by that means.
+He will not spend his money on much of anything, in order that he might become rich by that means.
 Over time, he makes himself miserable through fear of poverty.
-He thinks himself to be very wise when he is really very selfish and foolish.
+He thinks himself to be very wise, when he is really very selfish and foolish.
 People around him may be very tempted to curse him because he has the means to help many; he has the means to do good to many people around him, but he hoards all that he has to himself and spends almost nothing at all.

-Here in this text in Proverbs we find the miser pretending to be generous.
+Here in this text in Proverbs we find that the miser is pretending to be generous.
 He says to you, "Eat and drink", and yet his heart is not with you.
-Even so, there are many person who will pretend to be generous, who will pretend to want to be helpful, when all the while their heart is not with you; it is with themselves.
+Even so, there are many people who will pretend to be generous, who will pretend to want to be helpful, when all the while their heart is not with you; it is with themselves.
 This is why it says that, "The morsel which you have eaten, you will vomit up."
 In other words, there is no blessing for you in either desiring or partaking of his delicacies.
 You are going to have to give up trying to be the friend of such a man.
 You can never truly be profited or satisfied in the company of such a man because he is covetous and greedy and selfish.